maawoo/Project_MAPM/README.md

 (e.g. in case of noise pollution) or positively (e.g. in case of proximity to nature).

-In the **Use cases** tab, different scenarios have been pre-calculated based on different parameters.
+In the **Use Cases** tab, different scenarios have been pre-calculated based on different parameters.
 In a later update, we want to give the user more freedom to explore the data and visualize his/her own preferences on the map.

-## Use cases
+## Use Cases

 **Julia** is a young university student, who is going to move to Jena with her dog.
 She loves nature and additionally her dog needs to be close to green spaces to feel comfortable.